NickG-Math/C4-Homology/README.md

 test_Pure_Homology(rangeN,rangeM,1,Data);
 ```

-- If you are still not thrilled about runtime speed, you can use the parallel processing package (see the corresponding sidebar of the wiki).
+- If you are still not satisfied with runtime speed, you can use the parallel processing package (see the corresponding page in the [Wiki](https://github.com/NickG-Math/C4-Homology.wiki.git)).

 ## For more details please consult the wiki.